 - Speak to your doctor if you take ANY medications including those for heart disease, high blood pressure, low blood pressure, diabetes or thyroid problems.

 - Stop taking the supplement at least 2 weeks before having surgery.

 - Consult your doctor if you are pregnant/breastfeeding.

 - If you have any health issues, speak to your doctor first.

 Ceraplex Vs. Procera AVH

-The ingredients in Procera Protect are different than Procera AVH.
+The ingredients in Procera Protect are different than in Procera AVH.
 Also, both supplements are supposed to work differently.
-Procera Protect is touted to be a broad spectrum antioxidant.
+Procera Protect is touted to be a broad-spectrum antioxidant.
 Whether both supplements work better together will require more study.

 See the Procera AVH review for more info.